For more information, consult the Guide for Merit Badge Counseling, No. 34532.

 |The blue card is the nationally recognized merit badge record.
 This tool makes the recordkeeping easier for the Scout, the merit badge counselor, and the unit leader.
 At summer camp, a Scout may receive partial credit for completion of a merit badge on the blue card, which goes to the Scoutmaster at week’s end.
 Back home, the Scout would need to contact a merit badge counselor for assistance with completing the rest of the requirements.

-At the first meeting, the Scout and his merit badge counselor review and set expectations for completing the requirements.
-In some cases, the Scout may share with the merit badge counselor the work he has already started or accomplished.
+At the first meeting, the Scout and his or her merit badge counselor review and set expectations for completing the requirements.
+In some cases, the Scout may share with the merit badge counselor the work he or she has already started or accomplished.
 As the merit badge counselor, you and the Scout work out a tentative schedule for completing the merit badge.
 You should consider both short-term and long-term goals, keeping other obligations (school, Scouting, sports, and so on) in mind, and set dates, times, and a location for future meetings.
 The number of meetings will depend on the difficulty of the requirements and the preparation and ability of the Scout.
-Remember, the Scout must always have a buddy with him at these meetings.
+Remember, the Scout must always have a buddy with him or her at these meetings.

 Your duty is to be satisfied that each Scout who comes to you meets all the requirements for the merit badge you are coaching.
 You do this by helping Scouts overcome the different hurdles of the requirements and making them aware of the deeper aspects of the subject through their learning experience.
 You may tell about your own experiences to help positively reinforce the subject matter.
 However, you may not tack on new requirements or extra work.
-While you may guide and instruct a Scout on the subject matter, he must do the work himself.
+While you may guide and instruct a Scout on the subject matter, he or she must do the work himself.

 You may wish to seek additional training from your local council/district on local policies and procedures for merit badge counselors.